whammou/OENG1181/lab5-conceptual.md

 ## Weighted Sum Model

+> __Multi-Criteria Decision Analysis (MCDA)__:
-> Multi-Criteria Decision Analysis (MCDA) is suite of tools used in many parts of life to help with decision making, specifically when there is more than one criteria
+> is suite of tools used in many parts of life to help with decision making, specifically when there is more than one criteria

 * MCDA should be considered as a heuristic tool - it can help you make good decision but it is not necessarily the best or optimal decision